Axxes/CLDN-DependencyInjection/README.md

 | Singleton | One instance over the whole application (be careful, must be thread safe) | services.AddSingleton\<T, U>()

 ### Autofac
+More features but a bit slower.
+Very commonly used as well.

 | Name | Description | Command |
 |--|--|--|